enricozappa/react-simple-store/README.md

 # react-simple-store

-A simple store created in React 18 for educational purposes
+A simple demo store created in React 18 for educational purposes, especially to learn hierarchy between components and rounting

 link: https://simple-react-store-77c11.web.app/